Yeast Diaper Rash: Causes, Symptoms, And Treatment

 In addition to speaking with your doctor and following their advice about antifungal cream, care for your baby’s bum and rash with the tips we mentioned in this article.

-When you change your baby (which should be frequently), clean their skin with Soothing Cleansing Wipes, let their bottom air dry, apply our Diaper Rash Sprayable Cream, and put their diaper on a little bit more loosely.
+When you change your baby (which should be frequently), clean their skin with Certified Organic Water Wipes with Cotton and Aloe or our Cleansing Wipes with Avocado, let their bottom air dry, apply our Diaper Rash Sprayable Cream, and put their diaper on a little bit more loosely.

 While you certainly can’t guarantee that your baby will never get a diaper rash, with careful care for your baby’s bum, you can reduce the chances and keep your little one happy and comfortable!